TIY-LR-NET-2015-June/Week-1-Day-3/README.md

 Normal
 =====
-Submit your game design notes with the gist
+Submit your game design notes with the gist.
 Submit a working game with only one player.
-I.e. one player rolls unitl he hits 100 or more Use Functions as necessary.
+I.e. one player rolls unitl he hits 100 or more.
+Use Functions as necessary.

 Hard
 =====
-Mutiple Players can play also construct classes with properties and methods representing the game (i.e. dice, player, etc class)
+Mutiple Players can play also construct classes with properties and methods representing the game (i.e. dice, player, etc class).

 Nightmare
 ======